 This was my worry: That it would be remembered for a goat, not a hero.
 That Chicago Cubs fans, or Cleveland Indians fans, would moan for the rest of their lives about a bad pitch, an error, a freak play, a dumb decision by their manager, or, and this turned to be very possible after 9 innings, the weather.

 But no. As many mistakes as were made on each side, when the tarp came off to start the 10th inning, both teams went into it with, for all intents and purposes, an equal chance to win.
+In other words, as sloppy as it was, the chance for a result that was totally fair was in place.

 No, it was not a great game.
 But it was great theater.
 Particularly when you consider both teams' histories, both desperately wanting to put an end to their images as losers and chokers.